Detecting ALP wiggles at TeV energies: Photon-ALP oscillations in astrophysical magnetic fields

 In this work, we consider only photons in the sensitivity range of CTA ($\sim 10^{11}$--$10^{14}\unit{eV}$) and low ALP mass ($m_a\lesssim 10^{-10}\unit{eV}$).
 Then the dominant contribution to the photon refractive index is the one from the EBL~\cite{Kachelriess:2021rzc}, given by~\cite{Dobrynina:2014qba}

-All turbulent magnetic fields lead to similar dependencies on the oscillation parameters~\cite{Kachelriess:2021rzc}, and the discussions in this paper can therefore be applied to other energy ranges and magnetic field strengths.
+All turbulent magnetic fields lead to similar dependencies on the oscillation parameters~\cite{Kachelriess:2021rzc}, and the discussions in this paper can therefore be applied to other energy ranges and magnetic field \footnote{ For example, at X-ray energies and small axion masses, the astrophysical photon-ALP oscillations are determined mainly by the plasma density, for which $\Delta_\mathrm{pl}\propto E^{-1}$. }.